prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // or a location label defined inside the proposition's 'locations'.
       // The presence of a colon (':') indicates the use of an URL.
       delivery_location: string;
     }

+  .. ts:def:: TranslatableString

+    interface TranslatableString {
+      // default string to be shown when there is no string for the user's locale available
+      _: string;
+      // [locale] is replaced with an IETF BCP 47 language tag for a localized string (optional)
+      // more than one locale might be added, the UI chooses the most suitable one for display [locale]?: string;
+    }

   .. ts:def:: Merchant